-There are many ways you can defeat these kinds of issues before they ever become a problem.
+Without having a conversation about what is OK and what is not OK, you are essentially trying to navigate new territory without a map.
+Sure, it may sound fun, but it can also be dangerous.
+Talking about boundaries and what is acceptable might not be quick, but it is an easy way to eliminate problems before they arise.
 It all comes down to good communication.
 Being open and honest with your significant other and drawing the lines where they need to be drawn.
 If this is not a conversation that you are able to have, there are bigger concerns you need to worry about.
-A lot of this boils down to trust.
+A lot of this boils down to mutual respect and trust.

 I am not talking about surprises for birthdays, special events, or other things that are similar.
+You don’t have to tell them exactly what is going on or go into specific details in order to have good communication.
+It helps, but there is nothing wrong with good surprises.
 I am talking about being around questionable people or putting yourself in a questionable situation that might cause distrust or resentment.
 Some examples might be communicating with or being around an ex-relationship partner, or going to an event without them that is not conducive to a good relationship.
 Does your current partner know what is going on?
 Is it something that might make them uncomfortable?